themeum/tutor/readme.txt

 - **Tutor Multi Instructors:** Add as many instructors as you want to individual courses.
 Enhance course experience of students by having the option to have a great lineup of teachers.

 - **Tutor Prerequisites:** Define a certain set of courses that students need to complete before enrolling for a new course.

+- **Tutor Assignments:** Create assignments that students can submit easily with a number of useful settings to assess students smartly.

+- **Tutor Paid Memberships Pro:** Subscriptions are made easy with the Tutor Paid Membership pro addon.
+Using the Tutor Paid Memberships Pro plugin integration with Tutor LMS, include site wise and category wise subscription for your eLearning platform.

+- **WooCommerce Subscriptions:** Have all the subscription options supported by WooCommerce using the WooCommerce Subscriptions addon.
+Earn higher revenue with the versatile subscription options in WooCommerce.

+- **Frontend Course Builder:** Build your course on the go using the frontend course builder in Tutor LMS plugin.
+Instructors can see how their course looks live without even having to go backend.
+The industry-first frontend course builder in any WordPress LMS plugin ever.

 - **5 Pro Question Patterns:**